metodiykozhuharov/updraft-foundry-merkle-airdrop-/README.md

 [⭐️ Updraft Advance Foundry | Merkle Airdrop](https://updraft.cyfrin.io/courses/advanced-foundry/merkle-airdrop/introduction)

 ## 📖 About
-This project is a collection of smart contracts that demonstrate **token mechanics, access control, and distribution patterns**.

-It includes:
+Building a **Merkle Airdrop** with digital signatures.

+This project demonstrates how to:
+- Construct a **token airdrop system**.
+- Leverage **Merkle proofs** for efficient and secure eligibility verification.
+- Implement **digital signatures** for authorized token claims by recipients.

+The contracts include:
-- An **ERC20-based token**
+- An **ERC20 token** for distribution.
-- A **Merkle Airdrop contract** for efficient distribution
+- A **Merkle Airdrop contract** for token claims.
-- Supporting **contracts and scripts** for interaction and automation
+- Supporting scripts for **automation, interaction, and testing**.

-The goal is to explore how to combine standards like **ERC20, EIP-712, and Merkle proofs** into a secure, gas-efficient system for token minting, claiming, and transfers.

-⚠️ This is an **educational project**, and the code is adapted from course materials for learning purposes.
+⚠️ This is an **educational project**, adapted from course materials for learning purposes.

 ## ✅ Proof of Execution